clementpoh/logic/README.md

 statements suddenly sound slightly strange after all.
 Sometimes certain statements sound stupid.
 However, after sounding out the subtleties, the statements are sound after all.
-Logic is a tool that can guide us through the cacaphony away from the noise.
+Logic is a tool that can guide us through the cacophony away from the noise.

 Disclaimer
 ----------